halanaman/PLC_Project/README.md

 ```sh
 make clean
 ```
-This will delete the `pokeventure` executable file
+This will delete the `pokedex.exe` executable file

 ## File Structure
 ```css